-Famously known as the ‘Warrior pose’, Virabhadrasana has five variation and among them the first three are very beneficial when it comes to gaining the core strength.
+Famously known as the ‘Warrior pose,’ Virabhadrasana has five variations, and among them, the first three are very beneficial when it comes to gaining core strength.

-The name of this posture literally translates to as “brave-friend”.
-Thus, it is believed that practicing these set of postures will envoke vigour like a warrior.
+The name of this posture literally translates to “brave-friend.”
+Thus, it is believed that practicing these sets of postures will evoke vigor like a warrior.

 i.
 Warrior Pose 1 – Virabhadrasana I

 - Stretches the chest and lungs, shoulders and neck, belly, groins (psoas)

 - Strengthens the shoulders and arms, the muscles of the back, and the legs

 - Strengthens and stretches the legs and ankles

 - Reliever back pain, mostly during pregnancy in the second trimester

 - Therapeutic for carpal tunnel syndrome, flat feet, infertility, osteoporosis, and sciatica